- Suitability of submission

 Withdrawal of manuscript

 It is possible to withdraw your manuscript at any point before the review process has finished.
-After it has been peer-reviewed, the withdrawal will not be possible.
+After it has been peer-reviewed, withdrawal will not be possible.

 The correctly prepared manuscripts will be peer-reviewed and accepted for publication only upon positive decisions of referees and Editors of the journal.
 Manuscripts go through a blind peer-review with at least two reviewers.
 However, the final and irreclaimable decision is up to the Editor.
 The authors are expected to suggest at least 3 potential referees who are experts in the field.
 At least two of the suggested referees must be from a different country than the authors.

-Manuscripts marked for revision will be returned to the authors along with the referees’ reports.
-The revision has to be returned to the Editorial Office within 60 days, or the manuscript will be marked as withdrawn.
+Manuscripts marked for revision will be returned to the authors, along with the referees’ reports.
+The revision has to be returned to the Editorial office within 30 days, or the manuscript will be marked as withdrawn.
 If the authors still want to publish the manuscripts with late revision, they have to resubmit them, and the procedure will be reset.
 In this case, the authors should state in Cover Letter the details of the procedure history.

 It is essential that all submitted manuscripts are of correct English grammar and syntax.
 We encourage non-native English speakers to ensure that their manuscripts are checked for English before submitting them for consideration.
 We suggest for this purpose, your manuscript be checked by an English fluent speaking colleague before submission.
 The manuscript with poor English will either be rejected or the authors will be charged 250 € for copyediting service.

 The manuscripts ready for publishing will be sent to the corresponding author as formatted text in a pdf file for proofreading.
 The proof corrections should be returned to the ADMET & DMPK Editorial Office within 2 working days.
 If not, the Office will consider that the authors agree with the content of the formatted manuscript.